aaic 2024: older adults’ views about blood biomarker testing for ad, presented by Chelsea cox

 Dr. Scott Roberts was chosen as the 2020 recipient of the Outstanding Research Award by the American Public Health Association (APHA) Genomics Forum.
 Read more about the award here.

-DR. ROBERTS SPOKE AT AAIC 2020 ABOUT APOE TESTING
+DR. ROBERTS Discusses APOE testing AT AAIC 2020

 Dr. Roberts spoke on the practical and ethical issues in APOE genotype disclosure during an AAIC presentation in July 2020.